ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 If

 ```
-    x_{absolute} ≠ none
+    x_{absolute} ≠ None
 ```

- we go to stage 5a.
+ we go to stage 5a found below.
 Else we go to section 5.4.3.

 ### 5.4.1 Check Absolute Difference Threshold (Stage 5a)